 The Single Subject Teaching Credential (SSTC) authorizes the holder to provide instruction in approved subject areas in a departmentalized classroom.
 In reality, almost all junior and senior high school teachers hold the SSTC.
-Single Subject Teaching Credentials can be obtained in the following teaching areas: Art, English, Spanish, French, German, Health Science, Home Economics, Mathematics, Music, Physical Education, Biology, Chemistry, Geoscience, Physics and Social Science.
+Single Subject Teaching Credentials can be obtained in the following teaching areas: Art, English, Spanish, French,

+German, Health Science, Home Economics, Mathematics, Music, Physical Education, Biology, Chemistry, Geoscience, Physics and Social Science.
 Students who seek an added credential authorization to teach in another subject area can obtain information on added authorizations from the Credentials Office in Eureka Hall 209.

-Teaching Credentials with a Bilingual/Crosscultural Language and Academic Development Emphasis (BCLAD)
+Teaching Credentials with a Bilingual/Cross-cultural Language and Academic Development Emphasis (BCLAD)

-The BCLAD Emphasis is a specialized authorization that authorizes the credential holder to work with students with limited English proficiency.
-This option is available only for students who are completing their Multiple or Single Subject Credential concurrently through the Department of Bilingual/Multicultural Education.
+The BCLAD Emphasis is a specialized authorization that authorizes the credential holder to provide instruction in the primary language to students with limited English proficiency.
+This option is available only for students who are completing their Multiple or Single Subject Credential concurrently through the Department of Bilingual/ Multicultural Education.
 For additional information on the BCLAD Emphasis option, contact the Department of Bilingual/Multicultural Education, Eureka Hall 401, (916) 278-5942.